 It can also take a little more work to manage your plan and coverage because you'll have to shop around to find the best-priced medical care and be proactive about filing the paperwork.

-Sidecar has been expanding the number of states it serves and is available in 16 states, mostly throughout the southern part of the country.
+Sidecar has been expanding the number of states its Access Plan is available in 16 states, mostly throughout the southern part of the country.

 Plan options, costs and features

-Sidecar Health offers coverage for 170,000 medical procedures and services, providing financial support for a wide range of health care needs.
+The Sidecar Health Access Plan offers coverage for 170,000 medical procedures and services, providing financial support for a wide range of health care needs.
 These treatments are available from any doctor or facility because there is no in-network or out-of-network list of providers.

 Sidecar also has no open enrollment or contracts.
 You can sign up and cancel whenever you want, which is an important feature for freelancers and the self-employed, who may need scheduling flexibility.